Preparing for the walk-through portion of your home inspection

 What about mold?

 We will always report on potential mold when we see it, but positively identifying mold requires a specialist – so this is not included in a standard inspection.
-If you ask whether you should have a mold test performed, my initial reaction to mold testing is “don’t bother”.
-The situations where mold testing may have some value are few and far between.
+Clients often ask if mold testing should be performed, but the situations where mold testing provides any value are few and far between.
+Generally, intrusive moisture testing is recommended when mold problems are suspected; Not mold testing.

 For an in-depth discussion of why there is little value in hiring your home inspector to test for mold, check out this article that appeared in the ASHI Reporter in November of 2010: Home Inspectors and Mold Sampling – Hype or Help?